square/connect-api-examples/connect-examples/oauth/php/README.md

 For more information, see [OAuth Overview](https://docs.connect.squareup.com/api/oauth#oauth-overview), along with the comments included in `callback.php`.

+The Square open source code [LICENSE](LICENSE) details any restrictions and warranties for this example project.

 ## Setup

 ### Download Composer and dependencies